Here’s the complete list of 14 instruments.

 Scoring algorithm generates detailed scale and symptom assessment for self-monitoring of current state or preparation for office visits.

-A structured chart for ophthalmologists and optometrists to determine whether there are any contraindications for use of bright light therapy or periodic monitoring is indicated.
+A structured chart for, or whether ophthalmologists and optometrists to determine whether there are ocular contraindications for use of bright light therapy, or whether periodic monitoring is indicated.